-The Board of Directors of the Hospital has interpreted the Maryland State Prudent Management of Institutional Funds Act (SPMIFA) as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
+The Board of Directors of the System has interpreted the Maryland State Prudent Management of Institutional Funds Act (SPMIFA) as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
 As a result of this interpretation, the Hospital classifies as permanently restricted net assets (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
-The remaining portion of the donor-restricted endowment fund that is not classified in permanently restricted net assets (if any) is classified as temporarily restricted net assets until those amounts are appropriated for expenditure by the organization in a manner consistent with the standard of prudence prescribed by SPMIFA.

-In accordance with SPMIFA, the Hospital considers the following factors in making a determination to appropriate or accumulate donor-restricted endowment funds:
+In accordance with SPMIFA, the System considers the following factors in making a determination to appropriate or accumulate donor-restricted endowment funds:

 - 1. The duration and preservation of the fund - 2.
-The purposes of the Hospital and the donor-restricted endowment fund - 3.
+The purposes of the System and the donor-restricted endowment fund - 3.
 General economic conditions - 4.
 The possible effect of inflation and deflation - 5.
 The expected total return from income and the appreciation of investments - 6.
-Other resources of the Hospital - 7.
-The investment policies of the Hospital
+Other resources of the System - 7.
+The investment policies of the System

-From time to time, the fair value of assets associated with the endowment fund may fall below the level that the donor or SPMIFA required the Hospital to retain as a fund of perpetual duration.
+From time to time, the fair value of assets associated with the endowment fund may fall below the level that the donor or SPMIFA required the System to retain as a fund of perpetual duration.
 There were no such deficiencies as of June 30, 2011 or 2010.

-The Hospital has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding while seeking to maintain the purchasing power of the endowment assets.
+The System has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding while seeking to maintain the purchasing power of the endowment assets.
 Endowment assets include those assets of donor-restricted funds that the organization must hold in perpetuity.
 Under this policy, as approved by the Board of Directors, the endowment assets are invested in a manner that is intended to produce results that exceed the price and yield results of the Lehman Intermediate Government/Corporate Bond index while assuming a moderate level of investment risk.
-The Hospital expects its endowment funds, over time, to provide an average rate of return of approximately 8% percent annually.
+The System expects its endowment funds, over time, to provide an average rate of return of approximately 8% percent annually.
 Actual returns in any given year may vary from this amount.